-This paper is intended for an audience interested in project management.
-Yet, it recognizes the relevance and importance of understanding the principles of TCE as they have significant bearing on the way that complex PPP projects are bid.
-Of the many TCE-related terms, asymmetry of information between the client and the bidder(s) provides a useful bridge between the TCE view and that of project managers, especially the project managers responsible for the bid phase.
-It also recognizes the relevance of marketing and selling or, as colloquially referred to, 'business development management' (BDM).
-Starting from a TCE perspective, two forms of marketing preside: the marketing mix, which is transactional and conforms to the neoclassical market form of TCE; and relationship marketing, which is aligned to relational contracting in terms of TCE.
-Marketing has conceptual input into the development of winstrategies during bid processes, as developed and executed by the bid management team.
-One function of marketing in this PPP context is to reduce information asymmetry by soliciting information and working with the client to ascertain the requirements and context by understanding the strategic and tactical client drivers from the business case to operations in use.
+Despite this opening gambit's foray into economics, this paper is unequivocally intended for an audience interested in project management and rather than be steered by the economics literature it will, rather, be influenced more by that of the marketing.
+Yet, for this audience of presumed non-economists it recognizes the relevance and importance of understanding the principles of TCE as they have significant bearing on the way that complex PPP projects are bid.
+Of the many TCE-related terms, asymmetry of information between the client and the bidder(s) provides a useful bridge between the TCE view and that of project managers, especially the bidding firms from the private sector whose project managers are responsible for the bid phase.
+Within the paper's interest in the area of PPP bidding the paper maintains a clear focus on the relevance of marketing and selling or, as colloquially referred to in the project management lexicon, 'business development management' (BDM).

+To reveal this world of marketing and starting from the initial TCE perspective, two forms of marketing preside: the marketing mix (McCarthy, 1960), which is transactional and conforms to the neoclassical market form of TCE; and relationship marketing (Gronroos, 2000), which is aligned to relational contracting in terms of TCE.
+Marketing has conceptual input into the development of win-strategies during bid processes, as developed and executed by the bid management team.
+One function of marketing in this PPP context is to reduce information asymmetry in the private sector bidders by soliciting information and working with the public sector client to ascertain the requirements and context by understanding the strategic and tactical client drivers from the business case to operations in use.